BlueManedHawk/Ex-Nihilo/docs/Problems/CRASHES.md

 The crash function must be called with one byte argument, and optionally a second string argument corresponding to an additional message to be displayed.
 This string isn't formatted; if you need that, use `sprintf ( )` or something.
 When the crash function is called, a window is displayed showing some information about the crash based on the arguments given.  ~~If the SDL video subsystem and the SDL\_ttf library are initialized, those will be used for this; otherwise, an SDL messagebox will be used.~~ (this is, temporarily, a lie.)

 The game currently uses a very simple system where a single byte is used for a basic exit code, and further information is stored in the message.
-This may eventually prove too small; if such occurs, a more complex system will be designed.
+This may eventually prove inadequate; if such occurs, a more complex system will be designed.

 ## Crash Codes